Master of Business Administration – Operations and Logistics Management | Antonine University

 Job Prospects

-• optimization of the value chain and organization processes;
+• Optimization of the value chain and organizational processes

-• safeguarding the assets and ensuring their good keeping;
+• Safeguarding assets and ensuring their proper maintenance

 Program Structure